totoro987123/16568-FtcRobotController/README.md

 # 16568-FtcRobotController

-#Our code for 2020-21 FTC Game "Ultimate Goal"
+Our code for 2020-21 FTC Game "Ultimate Goal."
 Code is by software division 16568
-Members:
+members:
 Andrew
 Brandon
 Lawson